IvanMcGann/REST-Service/README.md

 # REST Service - Distributed Systems Project 2019 (part 2)

 A 2 part distributed user account management system, part two is a RESTful User Account Service.
-This was developed entirely in gitpod.io development environment.
+This was developed entirely in gitpod development environment.

 #### Information: